jvieira9/docker-cleanup/README.md

 This script cleans up your Docker ecosystem, including:

-- All running containers
+- All running containers;
-- All images
+- All images;
-- All volumes
+- All volumes;
-- All custom networks
+- All custom networks.

 ### Functionality

-1. The script checks if Docker is installed and exits if it isn't.
+1. The script checks if Docker is installed and exits if it isn't;
-2. The script prompts the user to confirm whether they want to proceed with the cleaning process.
+2. The script prompts the user to confirm whether they want to proceed with the cleaning process;
-3. The script checks if there are any containers, images, volumes, or custom networks to delete.
+3. The script checks if there are any containers, images, volumes, or custom networks to delete;
-4. The script proceeds to stop and delete all running containers, delete all images, delete all volumes, and delete all custom networks.
+4. The script proceeds to stop and delete all running containers, delete all images, delete all volumes, and delete all custom networks;
 5. If any errors occur during the execution of the script, an error message is displayed, and the script is aborted.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------